 9. My friend group has changed

-I am now surrounded by people who support my health not pressure me into deteriorating it.
-When I quit drinking, not only did I change my intimate relationship, but my friend group shifted as well because I am no longer interested in occupying my time with activities that are built around alcohol.
+I am now surrounded by people who support my health, not pressure me into deteriorating it.
+When I quit drinking, not only did I change my intimate relationship, but my friend group shifted as well because I was no longer interested in occupying my time with activities that were built around alcohol.

-10. I am more connected to myself and source
+10. I am more connected to myself and my source

 This is probably the biggest one for me.
 When I quit using substances to deal with my life, my life had to be dealt with.
 I had to find ways to express myself because I was no longer using repression as a coping mechanism.
 My spiritual connection to myself and God is what has allowed me to dive so deep into myself and become the person I am today.

 Momentum week after week is what achieves goals.
-If you keep making choices that kill your momentum then you will be making it way harder on yourself to get the results you desire.
+If you keep making choices that kill your momentum, you will be making it way harder to get the desired results.